ywang103-amd/omniperf/docs/tutorial/includes/occupancy-limiters-example.rst

 ==========================

 For this example, consider the
-:dev-sample:`occupancy <occupancy.hip>` included with Omniperf.
+:dev-sample:`occupancy <occupancy.hip>` included with ROCm Compute Profiler.
 We will investigate the use of the resource allocation panel in the :ref:`Workgroup Manager <desc-spi>`’s metrics section to determine occupancy limiters.
-This code contains several kernels to explore how both various kernel resources impact achieved occupancy, and how this is reported in Omniperf.
+This code contains several kernels to explore how both various kernel resources impact achieved occupancy, and how this is reported in ROCm Compute Profiler.

-This example was compiled and run on a MI250 accelerator using ROCm v5.6.0, and Omniperf v2.0.0:
+This example was compiled and run on a MI250 accelerator using ROCm v5.6.0, and ROCm Compute Profiler v2.0.0:

 .. code-block:: shell